 - The translation sounds like the source text

 The Lingrowth team will do everything for your text to be as close to the source text as possible!
-Visit our website lingrowth.com for more information.
+Visit our website lingrowth.com for more information or read more about how to set up and manage clinical research translations.

-Please share your thoughts on signs that make translation good that we missed here or on any social media!
+Please share your thoughts on signs that make a good quality translation that we missed here or on any social media!